ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/contributions.rst

 .. tip::
-  Il est possible d'exécuter le plugin sans le client en activant le mode debug.
+  It is possible to run the plugin without the client by activating the debug mode.

   .. code-block: bash

     # debug mode
     DEBUGMODE=True

-Documentations
+Documentation
 --------------

-La documentation est stockée sur github dans le `dépôt <https://github.com/ExtensiveTesting/extensivetesting-fr.readthedocs.io>`_.
+The documentation is stored on github in the `repository <https://github.com/ExtensiveAutomation/extensiveautomation.readthedocs.io>` _.
-Il est possible de contribuer en faisant une demande de participation au dépôt.
+It is possible to contribute by applying for participation in the deposit.

-La documentation est générée par le service `readthedocs <https://readthedocs.org/>`_.
+The documentation is generated by the `readthedocs <https://readthedocs.org/>` _ service.